kingakw/DonateBOOKs/README.md

 * Progressive Web Application (PWA)
 * Language version: ENG <sub> English is not my native language.
 * Pagination for institutions grouped in lists
-* Contact form
+* Contact form with validation logic
-* Authorization dialogs for: log in, register
+* Authorization dialogs for: log in, register with validation logic
 * Smooth scrolling and animations

 # 🆔 LICENSE